 For businesses, OCRRA developed the Blue Ribbon Recycler program (www.BlueRibbonRecycler.com), a business certification program that rewards companies meeting specific recycling-related criteria.
 This has served as an incentive for business recycling, allowing them to use the recognition as a marketing tool.
-At the end of 2010, 43 businesses had been honored with this certification.
+At the end of 2013, 65 businesses had been honored with this certification.
+One of those businesses is selected each year as the, "Recycler of the Year".
 In addition, OCRRA has continued extensive public education in Onondaga County schools.
 The School Recycling Pledge program remains the most wide-spread program, providing a custom-printed and framed poster to every school in Onondaga County.
 The pledge highlights school-wide commitments to recycling and has been effective in increasing recycling and raising awareness in the schools.
 More than 120 schools have signed on to the pledge.
 With the new public education campaign and innovative school and business programs, OCRRA is striving to capture more and more recyclable paper.
+In 2013, after receiving feedback from local teachers, OCRRA started working on an innovative new school video project.
+The project will be easier for teachers to fit into their busy schedules and will include lesson plans, white board activities and videos that all meet Common Core curriculum criteria.